MatteoMarengo/MVA-2023-RECVIS-TP1-2/README.md

 # MVA-2023-RECVIS-TP1-2

-Lab 1 and 2 from the course Object Recognition and Computer Vision made by the WILLOW / IMAGINE group.
+Lab 1 and 2 from the course Object Recognition and Computer Vision made by the WILLOW / IMAGINE group. <br>
 <a href = "http://imagine.enpc.fr/~varolg/teaching/recvis23/"> Check this link ! </a>

 ----